MinhHieu13-cmc/SIC-2025-Portfolio/README.md

 ## Certificates
 - **Exploratory Data Analysis for Machine Learning** – IBM & Coursera, Dec 2024
 - **Supervised Machine Learning: Regression** – IBM & Coursera, Dec 2024
+## First Product (**Image processing, hand gesture recognition, mobile robot control**)
+This is my first product when I was a freshman when I combined the knowledge of both IOT and AI into one project.
+Although I failed, it was also my experience and experience to improve the next projects more perfectly.

 ## Projects
 1. **Humidity forecast in Vietnamese provinces Project**